amishra3/client-librarian/README.md

 After this, the target directory of the clientlibrarian-ui module will contain the installable package .zip file.
 This can be installed via the Package Manager.

+The Client Librarian is also available from the central Maven repository.
+The current version is `0.5.0`.

 ## Basic Usage

 The Client-Librarian produces and delivers page specific CSS and JavaScript libraries via a servlet listening for